-- 1. Big data analytics techniques. - 2.
-Techniques required to manage and analyze big data problems. - 3. principles in achieving big data analytics with scalability and streaming capability. - 4. techniques to solve complex real-world analytics problems.
+- 1. Big data analytics techniques - 2.
+Techniques required to manage and analyse big data problems. - 3. principles in achieving big data analytics with scalability and streaming capability. - 4. techniques to solve complex real-world analytics problems.

-At the end of this course a student will be able to
+Course Outcomes: At the end of this course a student will be able to:

-- 1. demonstrate the key issues in big data management and its associated applications. - 2. apply fundamental enabling techniques and scalable algorithms in big data analytics. - 3. interpret models for similarity and distance measures. - 4. build data stream models and apply analytics principles.
+- 1. know key issues in big data management and its associated applications. - 2. apply fundamental enabling techniques and scalable algorithms in big data analytics. - 3.
+Interpret models for similarity and distance measures. - 4. familiarize with mining data stream models and apply analytics principles.